okofish/khaledbot-echo/README.md

 # MajorKeys
-MajorKeys is a skill for Amazon Echo that recites one of DJ Khaled's keys to success whenever you feel they don't want you to win.
+MajorKeys is a skill for Amazon Echo and Alexa-compatible devices that recites one of DJ Khaled's keys to success whenever you feel they don't want you to win.

+## You can install this skill on your Echo right now!
+Just search the skill store for *MajorKeys*.

 ### Use
 > Alexa, ask MajorKeys for a key.